ROCm/rocBLAS/docs/source/handle_stream_device.rst

 ``hipStreamCreate()`` is called, or if no device was set, the default device.

 Users cannot switch the device in a handle between ``hipStreamCreate()`` and ``hipStreamDestroy()``.
-If users want to change device, they must destroy the current handle, and create another handle.
+If users want to use another device, they should create another handle.

 rocBLAS never sets a device, it only queries using ``hipGetDevice()``).
 If rocBLAS does not see a valid device, it returns an error message to